-AACSB: Reflective Thinking Blooms: Apply Learning Goal: 02-05 Describe the economic system of the United States; including the significance of key economic indicators (especially GDP); productivity; and the business cycle.
-Level of Learning: 3 Application of principles Topic: Key Economic Indicators
+AACSB: Reflective Thinking Blooms: Application Learning Goal: 02-5 Level of Learning 3: Application of principles Nickels - Chapter 02 #290 Topic: Key Economic Indicators

-© 2014 by McGraw-Hill Education.
-This is proprietary material solely for authorized instructor use.
-Not authorized for sale or distribution in any manner.
-This document may not be copied, scanned, duplicated, forwarded, distributed, or posted on a website, in whole or part.

-- 286. At the onset of the recent economic slowdown, prices at the grocery stores continued to rise.
+291. (p.
+47) At the onset of the 2008 economic slowdown, prices at the grocery stores continued to rise.
 In some cases, products such as milk and bread almost doubled in price.
-A Boston newspaper reported, "The price of eggs was up 40% and milk was up 26%."
+In March 2008, a Boston newspaper reported, " The price of eggs was up 40% and milk was up 26% ."
 Consumers were already being hit with high energy costs, and now their confidence in the economy was further shaken with job cuts and a loss of discretionary income due to increases in food prices.
-The economy was slowing, but prices were rising, signifying the potential for \\\\\.

-- A. deflation

-- B. stagflation

-- C. disinflation

-- D. equalization

-Stagflation occurs when the economy is slowing but prices are going up.
+The economy was slowing, but prices were rising, signifying the potential for A. deflation B. stagflation C. disinflation D. equalization Stagflation occurs when the economy is slowing but prices are going up.
 In the situation described here, the price of wholesale price of flour, eggs, milk, ground beef, corn, soybeans, and wheat surged up causing grocery retailers to raise their prices.

-AACSB: Reflective Thinking Blooms: Apply Learning Goal: 02-05 Describe the economic system of the United States; including the significance of key economic indicators (especially GDP); productivity; and the business cycle.
-Level of Learning: 3 Application of principles Topic: Key Economic Indicators

-287. Recently the U.S. national debt was over:

-- A. \$14 trillion.

-- B. \$25 trillion.

-- C. \$560 billion.

-- D. \$380 billion.

-Learning Goal: 02-06 Contrast fiscal policy and monetary policy; and explain how each affects the economy.
-Level of Learning: 1 Knowledge of key terms Topic: Stabilizing the Economy through Fiscal Policy; Figure 2.8

-288. \\\\\ refers to the efforts of the federal government to keep the economy stable by increasing or decreasing taxes and/or government spending.

-- A. Monetary policy

-- B. Incomes policy

-- C. Fiscal policy

-- D. Cyclical policy

-AACSB: Reflective Thinking Blooms: Remember Learning Goal: 02-06 Contrast fiscal policy and monetary policy; and explain how each affects the economy.
-Level of Learning: 1 Knowledge of key terms Topic: Stabilizing the Economy through Fiscal Policy

-289. Fiscal policy involves increases or decreases in:

-- A. The money supply.

-- B. Interest rates.

-- C. Government spending and taxes.

-- D. Exports and imports.

-AACSB: Reflective Thinking Blooms: Remember Learning Goal: 02-06 Contrast fiscal policy and monetary policy; and explain how each affects the economy.
-Level of Learning: 1 Knowledge of key terms Topic: Stabilizing the Economy through Fiscal Policy

-© 2014 by McGraw-Hill Education.
-This is proprietary material solely for authorized instructor use.
-Not authorized for sale or distribution in any manner.
-This document may not be copied, scanned, duplicated, forwarded, distributed, or posted on a website, in whole or part.
+AACSB: Reflective Thinking Blooms: Application Learning Goal: 02-5 Level of Learning 3: Application of principles Nickels - Chapter 02 #291 Topic: Key Economic Indicators 292. (p.
+47) John is creating a presentation on the consumer price index, for his business class.
+He wants students to understand that food and energy prices have risen more rapidly than other market items that the government traditionally measures for inclusion in the CPI calculation.
+He will show students that the core inflation figure will be than the CPI.
+He will then inform the class that if consumers begin substituting, for example: If the prices at full service hair styling salons get too exorbitant, consumers may substitute by going to cheaper hair cutting salons.
+This will make the calculation lower.
+A. higher; C-CPI B. lower; C-CPI C. lower, PPI D. higher, PPI The chained consumer price index takes into account the fact that consumers will shift to different products if prices for preferred good get too high.
+The C-CPI implies that the government figures most commonly reported are higher than in reality.
+AACSB: Reflective Thinking Blooms: Application Learning Goal: 02-5 Level of Learning 3: Application of principles Nickels - Chapter 02 #292 Topic: Key Economic Indicators 293. (p.
+49 Recently the U.S. national debt was a little more than: A. \$10 trillion.
+B. \$25 trillion.
+C. \$560 billion.
+D. \$380 billion.
+AACSB: Reflective Thinking Blooms: Knowledge Learning Goal: 02-6 Level of Learning 1: Knowledge of key terms Nickels - Chapter 02 #293 Topic: Stabilizing the Economy through Fiscal Policy; Figure 2.8 294. (p.
+49) refers to the efforts of the federal government to keep the economy stable by increasing or decreasing taxes and/or government spending.
+A. Monetary policy B. Incomes policy C. Fiscal policy D. Cyclical policy AACSB: Reflective Thinking Blooms: Knowledge Learning Goal: 02-6 Level of Learning 1: Knowledge of key terms Nickels - Chapter 02 #294 Topic: Stabilizing the Economy through Fiscal Policy 295. (p.
+49) Fiscal policy involves increases or decreases in: A. The money supply.
+B. Interest rates.
+C. Government spending and taxes.
+D. Exports and imports.
+AACSB: Reflective Thinking Blooms: Knowledge Learning Goal: 02-6 Level of Learning 1: Knowledge of key terms Nickels - Chapter 02 #295 Topic: Stabilizing the Economy through Fiscal Policy

-- 290. When the federal government's collection of tax revenues is less than what it spends in a given year, it results in a:
+296. (p.
+49) When the federal government's collection of tax revenues is less than what it spends in a given year, it results in a:

-- A. Federal Reserve allowance.
+A. Federal Reserve allowance.

 - B. GDP deflator.

 - C. Balance of payments deficit.

 - D. National deficit.